GPflow/GPflow/contributing.md

  - update version used on codeship (requires codeship login)
  - update `README.md`
  - update version ussed by readthedocs.org via `docsrequire.txt`
+ - Increment the GPflow version (see below).

 ## Version numbering
-The main purpose of versioning GPflow is user convenience.
+The main purpose of versioning GPflow is user convenience: to keep the number of releases down, we try to combine seversal PRs into one increment.
+As we work towards something that we might call 1.0, minor version bumps (X.1.X) are reserved for changes that alter the underlying code or code structure significantly.
+Minor-minor version bumps (X.X.1) are used for changes that change the GPflow API, update to a follow a new TensorFlow API, or introduce incremental new features.
 When incrementing the version number, the following tasks are required:
  - Update the version in `GPflow/_version.py`
  - Udate the version in the `doc/source/conf.py`